This blog was last updated in January 2023.

 This is even more applicable for modern business leaders – the CXOs, who burden the responsibility of keeping the cashboxes ringing with zero interruption in business operations, whatever may be the conditions.
-Work-related data including documents, e-mails, audio/video files, presentations, databases, graphics, spreadsheets etc. are all the lifeblood of the businesses today and for the business leaders, their 24/7 availability and accessibility is of great importance.
+Work-related data including documents, e-mails, audio/video files, presentations, databases, graphics, spreadsheets, etc. are all the lifeblood of businesses today and for business leaders, their 24/7 availability and accessibility are of great importance.

 Moreover, today’s business landscape requires leaders to work from different locations and many times on the same set of documents from different devices.

-These changing business needs and environment necessitate the need for a safe and scalable solution for data storage and easy transfer of data and information- internally within an organization and externally, to whom it’s intended for.
+These changing business needs and environments necessitate the need for a safe and scalable solution for data storage and easy transfer of data and information- internally within an organization and externally, to whom it’s intended.

 Why cloud storage is the best option for businesses?

-- It is fast- Besides providing you with unlimited storage and anywhere anytime access, it helps you deploy your data securely by using the cloud provider’s infrastructure and hit go.
-Creating a new datacenter for your churned data may mean a huge investment in terms of time and money.
+- It is fast- Besides providing you with unlimited storage and anywhere-anytime access, it helps you deploy your data securely by using the cloud provider’s infrastructure and hit go.
+Creating a new data center for your churned data may mean a massive investment in time and money.

-- It offers personalized storage options – Different cloud storage providers offer a wide range of customized offerings to differentiate themselves like security, privacy, migration, compliance and other services.
-This allows business leaders to send more data to the cloud and also prevent their team from using “shadow IT” solutions.
+- It offers personalized storage options – Different cloud storage providers offer a wide range of customized offerings to differentiate themselves like security, privacy, migration, compliance, and other services.
+This allows business leaders to send more data to the cloud and also prevents their teams from using “shadow IT” solutions.

 - It helps you work smarter– With the cloud, you can take a closer look at your data center spending, including your space and type of data to be secured and use your storage more efficiently.
 These insights will help you plan and spend your budget and space only where it’s actually needed.

-Further, it helps you reduce your bandwidth consumption as you don’t need to upload files every time you edit and empowers you with e-sharing of files and documents.
+Further, it helps you reduce your bandwidth consumption as you don’t need to upload files every time you edit, and empowers you with the e-sharing of files and documents.

 We have compiled a guide of the best cloud storage providers and their services to help you pick the best one per your needs.
-All these offer to sync and sharing capabilities, but some like Microsoft OneDrive also offer media-playing and device syncing.
-Many of them specialize in a specific area like document co-editing, some also offer limited level of backup too.
+All these offers to sync and sharing capabilities, but some like Microsoft OneDrive also offer media-playing and device syncing.
+Many of them specialize in a specific area like document co-editing, and some also provide a limited level of backup.
 Read about each one in detail below.

 Best Cloud Storage Providers and Services